villafue/Capstone_2_MovieLens/README.md

 ## 3. Models

-There are the types of recommenders used in this project:
+These are the types of recommenders used in this project:

 1. **Content-based Recommenders:** Content-based systems recommends items based on the attributes of those items themselves, instead of trying to use aggregate user behavior data.